FelskyLab/sleep_depression_2023/README.md

 Please note that running the whole pipeline takes a really long time and it is better to run it in a cluster computer.
 The analysis are run in both bash and python 3.6.
 It also uses tools from Freesurfer 6.0.0 and FSL 6.0.5.1 and they are loaded as modules as needed.
 This code was run and tested on a cluster that uses Slurm Workload Manager for job scheduling and a Linux Centos 7 operating system.
+After you add the data, you can run the codes based on the instructions [here](./code/README.md).

 ## Repository Structure